mstksg/inCode/copy/entries/dependent-haskell-2.md

 "run-time types", writing a serializing plan for `OpaqueNet` is straightforward.
-(We are doing it for `OpaqueNet`, the constructor-style existential, because we can't directly write instances for the continuation-style one)  The only difference is that, because the complete structure of the network is not in the type, you have to encode it as a flag in the binary serialization.
+(We are doing it for `OpaqueNet`, the constructor-style existential, because we can't directly write instances for the continuation-style one)

+Because the complete structure of the network is not in the type, we have to encode it as a flag in the binary serialization.
 We can write a simple function to get the `[Integer]` of a network's structure:

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "hiddenStruct ::"